-Birthright Macedonia is a unique program, administered by the United Macedonian Diaspora (UMD) together with its partner in Macedonia, the Macedonian Center for International Cooperation (MCIC), and the Birthright Macedonia Bitola Alliance.
-This program offers Macedonian youth from around the world to gather in our ancient homeland for three weeks during the summer (called a Summer Session).
+Birthright Macedonia is a unique program, administered by the United Macedonian Diaspora (UMD) together with its partners in Macedonia, the Macedonian Center for International Cooperation (MCIC), and the Birthright Macedonia Bitola Alliance.
+This program offers Macedonian youth from around the world the opportunity to gather in our ancient homeland for three weeks during the summer (called a Summer Session).

 As a participant, you will be engaged in an internship work program, which you may use in your college or employment resumes.
 You will choose a work activity in a field that is of interest to you or compatible with your academic or work goals.
 You will live with a Macedonian Host Family during your stay in Macedonia.

 Where does BIRTHRIGHT MACEDONIA take place?

-The Birthright Macedonia summer session for 2018 will be held in Skopje, the capital of the Republic of Macedonia, and Bitola.
+The Birthright Macedonia Summer Session for 2020 will be held in Skopje, the capital of the Republic of Macedonia, and Bitola.